(First Published 2016 – Updated 12/2019)

 Concealed carry states have not become “Dodge City.”

-Virginia permit holders may carry defensive firearms in the state capitol and general assembly buildings and state parks.
+For the moment, Virginia permit holders may legally carry defensive firearms in the state capitol and general assembly buildings and state parks.
 (Though for some stupid reason, not at the DMV or ABC stores.
 (Go figure.)

-Law-abiding citizens in Alaska, Arizona, Kansas, Maine, Vermont, and Wyoming do not need a permit to carry a concealed firearm.
-(Constitutional Carry) These states have not seen the predicted massacres or blood in the streets. [crickets]
+Law-abiding citizens in Sixteen States do not need a permit to carry a concealed firearm.
+(Constitutional Carry) These states have not seen the predicted massacres or blood in the streets.
+They are, in fact, among the states with the lowest violent crime rates. [crickets]

 If you feel safer patronizing establishments with a “NO GUNS ALLOWED policy, please keep in mind that the criminals don’t obey the signs or the laws.
 That is why we call them criminals.